 fetal development is not only important for fetal life but also has implications for health and disease in adulthood.
 The measurement of FAO activity

-oxidation of octanoyl-CoA and generation of NADH, which is coupled to the reduction of the tetrazolium salt INT to formazan.
-The intensity of the red-
+oxidation of the substrate octanoyl-CoA.
+Generation of NADH is coupled to the reduction of the tetrazolium salt INT to formazan.
+The intensity of the

 FAO Assay Solution: 5 ml, store at -80°C (for 100 wells)